rookasrudzianskas/Winning-DJANGO-VUE_SHOP/README.md

-# Winning-DJANGO-VUE_SHOP
+# DJacket-Shop
-This is affiliate shop template
+This is jacket shop wrote in Django and VUE JS